 How does AWS contribute to DevOps?

-The AWS Developer Tools enable you to automatically build, test, and deploy your application to AWS or your on-premises environment while securely storing and versioning the source code.
+The AWS Developer Tools suite lets you automatically build, test, and deploy your application to AWS or your on-premises environment.
+Your source code gets stored and versioned securely.

-You can build a continuous integration or delivery process using AWS CodeBuild, AWS CodeDeploy, and other technologies by starting with AWS CodePipeline or utilizing each service independently.
+You can set up continuous integration and delivery using AWS CodeBuild, AWS CodeDeploy, and AWS CodePipeline, either working together or as standalone services.

 AWS DevOps Architecture

-The deployment of applications is carried out using tools such as AWS Elastic Beanstalk, Amazon Elastic Container Service (Amazon ECS), Amazon Elastic Kubernetes Service (Amazon EKS), and AWS OpsWorks.
+Application deployment happens through tools like Elastic Beanstalk, Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), and AWS OpsWorks.

 How to utilize AWS Tools to Build and Deploy?

-Let’s look at the AWS services used in building and deployment.
+Here’s how the key AWS services fit into building and deployment.

-Source Code Repository – Your source code would be in either AWS CodeCommit or GitHub Repository
+Source code repository - Your code lives in either AWS CodeCommit or GitHub.

 - Configuring the source code repository in AWS CodePipeline